 Service partners and Stakeholders:

 Small Pond Records: A recording studio and record label who have been invaluable in providing a professional environment and music industry experience for service users

 Carousel: A charity also focusing on supporting disabled people through music.
 They provide gig opportunities and community involvement

 Grace Eyre: A day centre for people with disabilities that support teaching assistant work experience opportunities

-Local Authorities in London and the South East: Certain service users are funded through their local authority particularly to address EHCP needs.
+Local Authorities : Most learners are funded through their local authority particularly to address EHCP needs.

 "Ben has worked with my son for over five years, on a one to one basis and also facilitating his participation in small groups.
 Through his encouragement and professional support my son has developed his creative skills as well as his confidence in performing.
 Together they have worked on original songs, launched an EP, formed a band, attended summer schools, performed at gigs and festivals, developed DJ skills, performed acoustically on radio shows, created an online presence and completed a portfolio of work for Silver and Gold Arts Awards.
 Ben’s approach is genuinely inclusive - gently challenging barriers that might otherwise prevent disabled artists from showcasing their musical talents.
 Always positive, always drawing out innate creativity, always ambitious for those he works with - my son has found his voice and will be heard."
 Karen Walkden (Parent)